AdoptOpenJDK/openjdk-docker/tests/README.md

 docker run adoptopenjdk:scanner
 ```

+This will run the tool with out the required parameter, `--verify`, which should output error.

 Please note if you care about the log file that is generated you will need to mount a Docker volume or some kind of
 persistent storage.